garycheung13/garycheung13-hugo-portfolio/content/projects/straitcast.md

 ## About the project

 Straitcast is a web based podcast player that aims to provide a convenient, no-frills user interface for searching and finding single podcast episodes.
-It is powered by React in the frontend, served by a Node.js server and deployed on a heroku dyno.
+It is powered by React in the frontend,served by a Node.js server and deployed on a heroku dyno.
 Firebase is used as a caching layer.

 ## Tech Stack
 - Frontend